Landing Page Optimization

 Besides button placement and calls-to-action, there are certain psychological triggers that may cause a consumer to leave the page, or to be more likely to buy a product – for example, depending on your demographic, a green button might yield a higher click-thru rate than a red button, unless you happen to be in China where the color red is considered lucky.
 There is no hard and fast rule however; your specific industry, website color scheme and overall design are also determining factors.
 This is where multivariate testing – often referred to as A/B testing – comes into play.
 By comparing a control (i.e. your original design) to one or more challenger designs (i.e. modified versions of the same page), we are able to determine which will yield the most effective results.

-Often, the first tool we use for landing page optimization (LPO) is Google Content Experiments (previously Google Website Optimizer, or GWO).
-Content Experiements allows you to present various iterations of the same page to different consumers at once, and tracks the results from each version.
-It is a free tool and a great way to enter into LPO.
+We’ll come up with various content experiments by presenting various iterations of the same page to different consumers at once, and we’ll track the results from each version to determine the most effective solution.
+We can begin our LPO journey using Google Experiments, a free tool that’s built into Google Analytics.
 As budget allows, and traffic justifies a more significant investment in LPO, 3rd-party software may also be considered.
 Amadesa,Vertser, Monetate, Offermatica, and Optimost are examples of LPO tools that are more robust than the free Google tool, and are good choices when a high ROI is anticipated.